 With our COD Sinter HIP Furnaces, you can achieve top cemented carbide quality over and over again.
 The furnaces combine two technologies in one machine: Vacuum sintering and hot isostatic pressing of sintered parts.

-These furnaces can be used for sintering at high gas pressures, which means that the sintered parts can be isostatically redensified.
-Their most striking feature is therefore the heavy-duty design of the bayonet vessel fittings.
+These furnaces can be used for sintering at high gas pressures, which means that the sintered parts can be isostatically compacted.
+Their most striking feature is therefore the heavy-duty design of the bayonet vessel closures.

 Depending on the size of the furnace in question (from laboratory size to mass production), the systems feature between two and six temperature-control zones, which ensures outstanding temperature uniformity even in the largest systems.
 Effective rapid cooling systems make for extremely short production times.
 System operating costs are notably low since the structure and material of the thermal isolation are effective and long-lasting, while gas consumption is minimal thanks to there being very little dead space.
-Having been put through their paces in well over 200 pressure sintering systems, COD pressure sintering systems feature particularly well developed and reliable control technology.
-Furthermore, the systems are rigorously tested (including heat testing) prior to delivery and their safety functions inspected by TÜV, a testing organization.
+Having been put through their paces in well over 200 Sinter-HIP systems, COD systems feature particularly well developed and reliable control technology.
+Furthermore, the systems are rigorously tested (including tests) prior to delivery and their safety functions are inspected by TÜV, the national safety authority.

 PVA vacuum- and Sinter HIP (Hot Isostatic Pressing) Furnaces are generally equipped with debinding apparatus that can be used to remove pressing additives cleanly and uniformly from the carbide parts before the parts are exposed to the high temperatures involved in sintering.
 The debinding technology is adapted to the pressing additives used, while the processes are conducted at positive or negative pressure, with inert gases, or in hydrogen atmospheres.
 In some cases, the parts are treated with reactive gases in the pre-sintering phase to increase the proportion of carbon in the parts or their barrier layers, for example.